-Westerby strongly urged Mr N to contact his regulated financial advisor, and it provided the details for Mr F and Mr G of Abana, and asked Mr N to confirm whether he wanted to continue to hold the investments or for Westerby to attempt to sell them.
-Mr N signed a form on 15 December 2014 to confirm that he'd sought financial advice from Mr F and wished to retain his investments in the funds.
+Westerby strongly urged Mr H to contact his regulated financial advisor, and it provided the details for Mr F and Mr G of Abana, and asked Mr H to confirm whether he wanted to continue to hold the investments or for Westerby to attempt to sell them.

+Mr H signed a members instruction form on 13 November 2014, this confirmed he had sought advice from Mr F and he ticked to keep the investments as they were.